 B, L, D

-Acclimatization is a crucial factor whenever one is planning a trek to destinations over 4,000 meters of altitude.
+Acclimatization is a crucial factor when planning a trek to destinations above 4,000 m in altitude.
 It is not only about rest but about preparing one’s body to cope with the new surroundings.
 Namche Bazaar is at the perfect altitude to loosen up before pushing higher.
 Today, you will take a short hike near the town.

-Early in the morning, you will take a short hike of about 1- 1.5 hours to the Everest View hotel (3,880 m) in Syangboche.
-The hotel is situated in an exceptional vantage point of viewing Everest and also has the Guinness World Record for the highest-placed hotel in the world.
-The picture-perfect background, combined with a hearty breakfast here, will make your hike complete.
+Early in the morning, you will take a short hike of about 1-1.5 hours to the Everest View hotel (3,880 m) in Syangboche.
+The hotel is situated at an exceptional vantage point for viewing Everest and holds the Guinness World Record for the highest-placed hotel in the world.
+The picture-perfect background, combined with tea or coffee here, will make your hike complete.

-Your next hiking destination is the Khumjung village, which is about an half an hour hike from Everest View Hotel.
+Your next hiking destination is the Khumjung village, which is about a half-hour hike from the Everest View Hotel.
 There, you will visit the Edmund Hillary School and the Khumjung Monastery.
-The Edmund Hillary School was the first project in the Khumbu region of the Himalayan Trust of the Nepal government, initiated by Sir Edmund Hillary in 1961 AD.
+The Edmund Hillary School was the first project in the Khumbu region of the Himalayan Trust of the Nepal government, initiated by Sir Edmund Hillary in 1961.
 This school serves all the educational needs of the local children and is a delight to visit.

 The Khumjung Monastery is famous for housing the remains (scalp) of the local Himalayan legend ‘Yeti’, which are about 300 years old.
 Sir Edmund Hillary carried the scalp across the globe for inspection by experts and zoologists.
 However, despite the local beliefs, there were no scientific conclusions about the big furry scalp.
 You can also view paintings and many religious components in the monastery.